cedric190703/Receipt_OCR/README.md

 # Receipt_OCR
-This project is written in python with three different python libraries: PILLOW, OpenCV and Tesseract and the objective is to make an OCR which allows to extract data from a receipt to transform it into JSON format.
+This project is written in Python and utilizes three different libraries: OpenCV, Tesseract, and Flask.
+The objective is to create an OCR tool that can extract data from a receipt and transform it into JSON format.

+Flask is utilized to create an API that can be tested using tools like Postman, or can be integrated into an application.
+However, the current implementation does not include a public server for use.